-Bacteria, not humans, become antibiotic resistant.
-These bacteria may then infect humans and are harder to treat than non-resistant bacteria.
+Bacteria, not humans or animals, become antibiotic-resistant.
+These bacteria may infect humans and animals, and the infections they cause are harder to treat than those caused by non-resistant bacteria.

 Scope of the problem

 Antibiotic resistance is rising to dangerously high levels in all parts of the world.
-New resistance mechanisms emerge and spread globally every day, threatening our ability to treat common infectious diseases.
-A growing list of infections – such as pneumonia, tuberculosis, blood poisoning and gonorrhoea—are becoming harder, and sometimes impossible, to treat as antibiotics become less effective.
+New resistance mechanisms are emerging and spreading globally, threatening our ability to treat common infectious diseases.
+A growing list of infections – such as pneumonia, tuberculosis, blood poisoning, gonorrhoea, and foodborne diseases – are becoming harder, and sometimes impossible, to treat as antibiotics become less effective.

-In countries where antibiotics can be bought without a prescription, emergence and spread of resistance is made worse.
-Similarly, in countries without standard treatment guidelines, antibiotics are often over-prescribed by health workers and over-used by the public.
+Where antibiotics can be bought for human or animal use without a prescription, the emergence and spread of resistance is made worse.
+Similarly, in countries without standard treatment guidelines, antibiotics are often over-prescribed by health workers and veterinarians and over-used by the public.